-Public comments, questions, and feedback were solicited at the September 7, 2016, meeting of the Soldotna Planning & Zoning Commission, during which the 2016 update was advertised in a public hearing (see documentation in Appendix A).
-The public and commissioners were able to see a draft version of the plan before its submittal to the State of Alaska and FEMA and provide any necessary questions, comments, or other input.
+Public comments, questions, and feedback were solicited at the August 6, 2019, meeting of the Soldotna Planning & Zoning Commission, during which the plan update was advertised in a public hearing (see documentation in Appendix B).
+The public and commissioners were able to review a draft version of the plan before its submittal to the State of Alaska and FEMA and provide comments and other input.
+The plan update was also advertised on the City website and via social media (see documentation in Appendix A).

-Following initial submittal to the State of Alaska and FEMA, the plan was revised to incorporate feedback from those agencies and was submitted to subsequent meetings of the Soldotna Planning & Zoning Commission, the Soldotna City Council, the Kenai Peninsula Borough Planning Commission, and the Kenai Peninsula Borough Assembly (see Appendix A for specific advertising/public notice, resolutions, and meeting minutes).
+Following initial submittal to the State of Alaska and FEMA, the plan was revised to incorporate feedback from those agencies and was submitted to subsequent meetings of the Soldotna Planning & Zoning Commission, the Soldotna City Council, the Kenai Peninsula Borough Planning Commission, and the Kenai Peninsula Borough Assembly (see Appendix B for specific advertising/public notice, resolutions, and related materials).
 Each of these opportunities presented additional space for public questions, comments, or other input.

 These meetings were advertised in the local newspaper, the Peninsula Clarion, and advertised on the City of Soldotna website.
-The City's public outreach is intended to supplement the larger public outreach effort of the KPB during the creation of the Borough's All Hazard Mitigation Plan 2014 Update.
-More information on the Borough's planning effort is provided in Chapter 1, Introduction, of the Borough's plan.
+The City's public outreach is intended to supplement the larger public outreach effort of the KPB during the creation of the Borough's Hazard Mitigation Plan 2019 Update.
+Additional information on the Borough's planning effort is provided in Chapter 1, Introduction, of the Borough's plan.